peterloes/SmartAnimalTraps/README.md

 https://github.com/peterloes/Servo_Engine

-5_Frontplate_LightBarriers_reused_ElectronicsServo
+6_Reused_Frontplate_LightBarriers_&_ElectronicsServo

-- no radio module
+- No Radio Module
-- Frontplate Lightbarriers reused
+- Reused frontplate from nestbox with Lightbarriers are switching Shutterpositions.
 - Servomotor and Shutter is adjusted to the end positions.

 Current consumption needed 500mA@9V for Servomotor!